techidaily/site-unlock-android/source/_posts/in-2024-unlock-your-honor-phone-with-ease-the-3-best-lock-screen-removal-tools-by-drfone-android.md

 If you don't remember your Google account details, you can still unlock your Honor X9b  phone using a third-party tool.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lxv4NM-89CU?si=Uj5rOkhrwZ_6QIuW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Using Security Question

 Another way to unlock your Honor X9b  phone using Google is by answering the security question.
 When we set up our Google account, we usually choose a security question and an answer.
 This comes in handy if you want to recover your Google account, reset the password, or if you want to unlock your phone's screen.